Sosei

 Sosei (素性 or 素性法師, c.
 844 – 910) was a Japanese waka poet and Buddhist priest.
 He is listed as one of the Thirty-six Poetry Immortals, and one of his poems was included in the famous anthology Hyakunin Isshu.
 His father Henjō was also a waka poet and monk.

 Sosei entered religious life sometime after his father, who took the tonsure after the death of Emperor Ninmyō in 850.

+His father is said to have pushed him into joining religion, and we can find a total of 36 poems by him in the Kokin Wakashū.